keisks/reassess-gec/README.md

     ├── README.md  # this file
     ├── annotations # fluency and minimal edits by experts and non-experts ├── inter_annotator_agreements # human judgments
+    ├── metric_scores # system-level scores by all metric-reference pairs
     └── trueskill_rankings # scripts for get the ranking by human